 There is no particular ISEE score that would be considered “bad.”
 What determines a good score on the ISEE depends largely on your goals.
 Different schools have different requirements and place different emphases on test scores, school transcripts, teacher recommendations, student essays, personal interviews, parent statements, and other criteria.

 Even more so than other standardized tests, what determines a good ISEE score also depends on your grade level.
 The ISEE is administered to students applying for many different grades.
 On the Middle Level ISEE, for example, the scores of students applying to the eighth grade are generally higher than the scores of students applying to the seventh grade.

 When you take the ISEE, you will receive percentiles for your grade level.
 Each of the four multiple-choice ISEE sections is scored separately on a scale from 760 to 940, based on the number of questions answered correctly.
 The 50th percentile scores of students who took the ISEE in 2017–2018 are:

 Lower Level ISEE

-For paper testing, your multiple-choice score reports are usually available 10 to 14 business days after you take the official test.
+For paper testing, your multiple-choice score reports are usually available five to 10 business days after you take the official test.
 For computer testing, your multiple-choice scores are usually available much faster—within three to five days after your test date.